-- How can the Team use the SDE23 as a tool for teaching sustainable living and urban building practices to students, both in the Team's country of origin and through actions and on-site classes, courses or workshops? - How can the Team use the SDE23 as a tool to teach the general public about sustainable living and building practices in the Team's country of origin, through specific actions in Bucharest, and through the general guided tours on-site? - The proposed approach indicates the structure of the Communication Report applied to the specific topic: - Analysis, including a SWOT Analysis - · Strategic planning on different levels country of origin, Bucharest, on-site) - Operative planning of measures on the different levels (for instance: courses, actions, tours) - Implementation, control, impact assessment.
+- How can the Team use the SDE25 as a tool for teaching sustainable living and urban building practices to students, both in the Team's country of origin and through actions and on-site classes, courses or workshops? - How can the Team use the SDE25 as a tool to teach the general public about sustainable living and building practices in the Team's country of origin, through specific actions in the Host City's, and through the general guided tours on-site?

+The proposed approach indicates the structure of the Communication Report applied to the specific topic:

+- · Analysis, including a SWOT Analysis - Strategic planning on different levels country of origin, Host City's, on-site) - Operative planning of measures on the different levels (for instance: courses, actions, tours) - · Implementation, control, impact assessment.